dotnet/docs/docs/concepts/dotnet-standard-library.md

 The .NET Standard Library is not specific to any one .NET runtime, nor does it match the versioning scheme of any of those runtimes.

 APIs added to any of the runtimes (such as, .NET Framework, .NET Core and Mono) can be considered as candidates to add to the specification, particularly if they are thought to be fundamental in nature.
 New [versions of the .NET Standard Library](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md#list-of-net-corefx-apis-and-their-associated-net-platform-standard-version) are created based on .NET runtime releases, enabling you to target new APIs from a .NET Standard PCL.
-The versioning mechanics are described in more detail, in terms of .NET Core, in [.NET Core Versioning](../core-concepts/versioning.md).
+The versioning mechanics are described in more detail in [.NET Core Versioning](../core-concepts/versioning.md).

 .NET Standard Library versioning is important for usage.
 Given a .NET Standard Library version, you can use libraries that target that same or lower version.
 The following approach describes the workflow for using .NET Standard Library PCLs, specific to .NET Standard Library targeting.